-Why Bedroom Curtains Are Important To Your Sleep
+Why Curtains & Blinds Are Important To Your Sleep

 4 min read

-The majority of homes across the UK have some sort of window dressing.
+Most homes across the UK have some sort of window dressing.
 Whether traditional curtains, a blackout blind, or a decorative voile, there’s probably more to your window than plain glass.
 Although a fundamental factor in our morning and bedtime routine, curtains don’t inspire much consideration beyond colour coordination in bedroom design.
 But when did it become the norm to drape material over our windows?
 Why do we do this?
-Well at the Sleep Matters Club, we’re here to shed some light on curtains and put questions to rest.
+And if we choose to sleep with our curtains or blinds open, is that likely to disrupt our sleep?
+Well at the Sleep Matters Club, we’re here to shed some light on curtains and put those questions to rest.

 Needless to say, your curtains have more functionality than complimenting your bedding’s colour scheme.
 Not only do closed curtains help add a little extra warmth to your bedroom and prevent onlookers, they have a strong effect on your quality of sleep.
 If you’ve ever been woken by a partner switching the bedroom lights on, you’ll know that light jolts the brain into waking up and curtains, or blinds, are your best bet for preventing that.

-Melatonin is a hormone which is released from the pineal gland inside your brain and makes you sleepier.
-Too much light means too little melatonin and this is demonstrated by the numerous sleep studies in Antarctica.
+Melatonin is a hormone that is released from the pineal gland inside your brain and makes you sleepier.
+Too much light means too little melatonin and therefore can make it a struggle to get to sleep.
+This is demonstrated by the numerous sleep studies in Antarctica, where it doesn’t get truly dark for fifty percent of the year.
 For example, Josephine Arendt’s paper shows that subjects have trouble sleeping during the six months of continuous daylight of Antarctica.
 She claims:

 ‘In summer with daylight for 24 hours, light exposure can adversely affect the circadian system by undesired forced phase shift, but the use of blinds, eye masks, and suitably scheduled sleep should counteract this effect.’